AG6GR/PANDAv2/README.md

 Everyone has taken medications at some point in their life.
 According to a report by the [Kaiser Family Foundation](http://kff.org/other/state-indicator/total-retail-rx-drugs/), over 4 billion prescriptions were filled in 2014.
 Maybe it was antibiotics for an infection, statins for managing cholesterol levels, or just daily vitamins or supplements.
 What is in common for all of these medications is that they need to be taken at regular intervals for an extended period of time.

 Based on my own personal experience and the experiences of my parents and other people around me, I know the worry and frustration involved in keeping track of when to take medication.
-It is easy to forget to take a pill in the morning, or even worse, to accidentally take an extra dose.
+Beyond the inconvenience of managing multiple complex prescriptions, mistakes can have serious consequences.
+It is easy to forget to take a pill, or even worse, to accidentally take an extra dose.
+Approximately 44 people die from accidental overdoses every day in the US (Source: [CDC](http://www.cdc.gov/drugoverdose/data/overdose.html)).
+Many of these overdoses are unnecessary deaths which can be easily prevented.
 When someone is sick, the last thing they want to be worrying about is when to take their vital medications.
+PANDA aims to use the power of IoT technology to help solve this important issue.

-I first tackled this probelm with a partner during the Fall 2015 HackPrinceton hackathon.
+I first tackled this problem with a partner during the Fall 2015 HackPrinceton hackathon.
 We developed PANDA, a smart, user-friendly pillbox powered by Electric Imp.
 PANDA can be configured remotely with a web interface, after which it will automatically notify the user whenever it is time to take medicine.
 After the hackathon, I extended PANDA to create PANDA v2, overhauling the user interface and backend software as well as expanding the physical PANDA device.
 A basic overview of the technical details under the hood of PANDA is provided in the sections below.

 # Hardware